China diplomacy returns with a handshake at Singapore security summit

 Defence Minister Marles’ greeting of his Chinese counterpart, General Wei Fenghe, at a security summit in Singapore brought an end to a period of more than two years in which Australia, alone among its allies, did not communicate officially with its biggest trading partner.

-Mr Marles, whose trustworthiness to stand up to China was considered at exclusive length by Sky News, was modest about a near reflex gesture but also one of the more consequential diplomatic finger squeezes since President Trump and Kim Jung-Il in the DMZ in 2017.
+Mr Marles, whose trustworthiness to stand up to China has been considered in exclusive detail by Sky News, was modest about a near reflex gesture that might prove one of the more consequential diplomatic finger squeezes since the unlikely handshaking renaissance under germaphobe President Trump culminated in a clasp, with Kim Jung-Il over the DMZ in 2019.

 “It was literally nothing more than a handshake,” he said.

-But it was also the most senior meeting between national representatives of the countries since communication lines were pulled in 2020.
+But it also unexpectedly led to the first major meeting between representatives of the countries since communication lines were pulled in 2020.

-It is less clear whether this could begin a substantial easing of tensions but it is the end of an approach to public diplomacy that even included references to preparing for war.
+It is less clear whether the weekend’s change in tone will begin a substantial easing of tensions but it is the end of an Australian approach to public diplomacy that included a suggestion it was time to prepare for war.

 “Australia’s China relationship is complex,” Mr Marles said, after meeting with General Wei on Sunday morning, a bilateral discussion he said involved a frank exchange of views.